-That said, having too much on your “window” might cause visitors to see only what you put up without giving them an idea of what you can really offer.
+That said, having too much on your “window” might cause visitors to see only what you put up, without giving them an idea of what you can really offer.
 Do not force too much information on one page.
-Sure, you might have a good looking and stylish website that looks good on a desktop screen.
+Sure, you might have a good-looking and stylish website that looks good on a desktop screen.
 Have you thought of what it would look like on a Smartphone or tablet?

 Sure, images can relay messages you want to impart on your visitors, but using too much imagery is off-putting that can turn away visitors.
-It is best to avoid using too much pictures to get those valuable clicks.
+It is best to avoid using too many pictures to get those valuable clicks.
 One factor to consider is that the images increases a website’s load time, more so if you are using high-resolution images, or heaven forbid, loaded it with music and flash.

-If you really must provide information or need to place more images, provide other pages where visitors will be directed to and have access to those information and/or those images.
+If you really must provide information or need to place more images, provide other pages where visitors will be directed to and have access to this information and/or those images.
 Adversely, too little information may tend to make your site uninteresting and may cause visitors to navigate towards your competitors instead.

 2. Style and Substance

-It is not enough that that you aim to have a stylish website.
+It is not enough that you aim to have a stylish website.
 You have to consider that function is much more important if you expect your website to perform what you expect it to do.

 Consider what information your visitors go for accessing your site and put this information right smack in their sights.
 Avoid using language they are alien to them that might put them off and navigate away.

 Another flaw to avoid is having dead or faulty links, a common mistake careless web designers make.
-Nothing frustrates a web surfer more than finding a link or button on a page for the information they are looking for, to their dismay, the link is not working or they are redirected to something useless to them.
+Nothing frustrates a web surfer more than finding a link or button on a page for the information they are looking for, to their dismay, the link is not working, or they are redirected to something useless to them.

 Do not incorporate your latest company news on your home page.
 Reserve those for your social media accounts or place them on a separate section on your website.
 Always consider that it is important for visitors who come to your site to determine how your website can be of use to them.